2017 Strategic Plan Update

-We will make strategic investments that enhance the Port’s waterway, terminal, road, rail and industrial property infrastructure to create the most efficient, productive and cost-effective system possible to move our customers’ freight to the marketplace.
+We concentrated on strategic investments that enhance the Port’s waterway, terminal, road, rail and industrial property infrastructure to create the most efficient, productive and cost-effective system possible to move our customers’ freight to the marketplace.

 New business opportunities

-We’re serious about our tagline “People.
-Partnership.
-Performance.”
-We will continue to demonstrate great care for our business relationships with customers and key stakeholders.
+We continued to demonstrate great care for our business relationships with customers and key stakeholders.

 Business development, environmental stewardship and livable communities go hand in hand.
-We continually hear that our community’s support of the Port and trade-related jobs is a key competitive advantage.
-We intend to grow the Port responsibly to ensure continued trust in our collective future.
+We continually heard that our community’s support of the Port and trade-related jobs is a key competitive advantage.
+We remain centered on growing the Port responsibly to ensure continued trust in our collective future.

 10 targets in 10 years

 - Double container volumes to 3 million TEUs.